seyade/dashing-test/README.md

 Run the app with `npm start`.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Use these 3 users to login (they're injected automatocally in localStorage when the app is loaded).
-Each of these users has different access for editing the table:
+Each of these users has different type of access role to enable editing on the table:

 (role: all)
 username: `Ryuseioh`